Return to site

 The fundraising gurus are all telling you that you need to build relationships with donors.

-Thing is, relationships are a two-way street.
+The thing is, relationships are a two-way street.
 The donors can’t be the only ones giving.
 You need to create “giving opportunities” for yourself as well.

 What are some things you can give sustainably?